callstack/react-native-builder-bob/docs/pages/esm.md

 The `./package.json` field is used to point to the library's `package.json` file.
 It's necessary for tools that may need to read the `package.json` file directly (e.g. [React Native Codegen](https://reactnative.dev/docs/the-new-architecture/what-is-codegen)).

+Using the `exports` field has a few benefits, such as:

+- It [restricts access to the library's internals](https://nodejs.org/api/packages.html#main-entry-point-export) by default.
+You can explicitly specify which files are accessible with [subpath exports](https://nodejs.org/api/packages.html#subpath-exports).
+- It allows you to specify different entry points for different environments with [conditional exports](https://nodejs.org/api/packages.html#conditional-exports) (e.g. `node`, `browser`, `react-native`, `production`, `development` etc.).
+More examples can be found in the [Webpack documentation](https://webpack.js.org/guides/package-exports/#conditions).

 > Note: Metro enables support for `package.json` exports by default from version [0.82.0](https://github.com/facebook/metro/releases/tag/v0.82.0).
 In previous versions, experimental support can be enabled by setting the `unstable_enablePackageExports` option to `true` in the [Metro configuration](https://metrobundler.dev/docs/configuration/).
 If this is not enabled, Metro will use the entrypoint specified in the `main` field.
+Features such as [subpath exports](https://nodejs.org/api/packages.html#subpath-exports) and [conditional exports](https://nodejs.org/api/packages.html#conditional-exports) will not work when `exports` supported is not enabled.

 ## Dual package setup

 The previously mentioned setup only works with tools that support ES modules.
-If you want to support tools that don't support ESM and use the CommonJS module system, you can set up a dual package setup.
+If you want to support tools that don't support ESM and use the CommonJS module system, you can configure a dual package setup.

 A dual package setup means that you have 2 builds of your library: one for ESM and one for CommonJS.
 The ESM build is used by tools that support ES modules, while the CommonJS build is used by tools that don't support ES modules.